persimmon-projects/Persimmon/README.md

 # Persimmon

-Persimmon is a unit test library using computation expression of F#.
+Persimmon is a unit test framework for F# using computation expressions.

 The first idea was brought by @Gab-km and @bleis-tift.